Germinating Byblis Seeds

 Date: 17 July 2007

-Many growers on Petpitcher have found that Byblis seeds that are subjected to a treatment of bleach can germinate within 3 days and with 90% over success rate.
+Many growers on PetPitcher have found that Byblis seeds subjected to a treatment of bleach can germinate within 3 days and with 90% over success rate.
 Bleach is a term usually used for what is otherwise known as a solution of sodium hypochlorite, but is can also include sodium perborate which releases hydrogen peroxide or even calcium hypochlorite.
 This solution is usually use to remove stains on cloths.

 Here’s what you do…